-In order to prevent pollution, certain industrial activities that use or emit particular substances must operate under a permit.
+To prevent pollution, certain industrial activities that involve using or emitting specific substances must have a permit.

 A permit is an official legal document, which sets out conditions that the operator must comply with.
 A permitted process is referred to as an installation.
 An installation may include more than one relevant activity.